Ōoku: The Inner Chambers: The end of the Ōoku

 Although the war between the shogunate and the Chōshū Domain was averted on the pretext of Iemochi's death, the end of the shogunate government was no longer inevitable with the return of power to the Imperial court.
 Fearing that he would be slandered as a dynastic enemy by the new government forces that had taken the name of the Imperial army, Yoshinobu retreated from the front lines.
-Katsu Kaishū, who had been given full authority over the shogunate forces by Yoshinobu, went to talk with Saigō Takamori, the commander of the new government forces, in order to prevent a general attack on Edo.
+Katsu Kaishū, who had been given full authority over the shogunate forces by Yoshinobu, went to talk with Saigō Takamori, the commander of the new government forces, to prevent a general attack on Edo.
 Takamori pressed Kaishū to hand over Yoshinobu or fight back in Edo.
 Takamori argued that Yoshinobu's death was necessary to bring to naught the shameful history of the Tokugawa, who had ruled the country by women.
-Hearing this, Chikako was furious and intervened, revealing that she herself was a woman, and demanded that the general attack be called off, citing the case of Prince Kazu's substitution and the involvement of Iwakura Tomomi on the side of the new government in the poisoning of Emperor Kōmei.
+Hearing this, Chikako was furious and intervened, revealing that she was a woman, and demanded that the general attack be called off, citing the case of Prince Kazu's substitution and the involvement of Iwakura Tomomi on the side of the new government in the poisoning of Emperor Kōmei.
 As a result, Takamori agreed to state that all Shoguns of the Tokugawa family for generations were men, and the bloodless fall of Edo Castle was accomplished.
 Instead of the entire history of the Tokugawa women being buried in darkness, the city of Edo and its people, whom they had protected and loved, were preserved.

 In 1871.
 Tenshō-in, a Satsuma man on a Western voyage as Shimazu Taneatsu, told a little girl, Tsuda Umeko, who is going to study on the same ship: "Even a woman can become a person to run a country.
-In fact, this country was once ruled by women for generations."
+This country was once ruled by women for generations."

 Media

 Manga

 Ōoku: The Inner Chambers is written and illustrated by Fumi Yoshinaga.
 It was serialized in Hakusensha's Melody from June 28, 2004 to December 28, 2020.
-Hakusensha collected its chapters in nineteen tankōbon volumes released from October 4, 2005, to February 26, 2021.
+Hakusensha collected its chapters in nineteen tankōbon volumes (79 chapters) released from October 4, 2005, to February 26, 2021.

 In North America, the manga is licensed by Viz Media.
 The manga is also licensed in French by Kana and in Taiwan by Sharp Point Press.